bitwalker/exrm/README.md

 # Elixir Release Manager

-Thanks to @tylerflint for the Makefile, rel.config, and runner script!
+Thanks to @tylerflint for the original Makefile, rel.config, and runner script!

 ## Getting Started